Eric Hope

 Eric Hope (17 January 1915 – 2 August 1999) was a British pianist.

-Born in Stratford-upon-Avon, Warwickshire, of Baltic descent, he was a pupil at Warwick School, 1931-34.
-He studied piano playing in London under Kathleen Arnold.
+Born in Stratford-upon-Avon, Warwickshire, of Baltic descent, Hope was a pupil at Warwick School, 1931-34.
+He studied piano in London under Kathleen Arnold and was a conscientious objector during the Second World War.
+He was a specialist in the works of Johann Sebastian Bach, Franz Liszt and Claude Debussy.
+In 1973, Hope joined the staff of the Royal Academy of Music and was made an Honorary Member in 1978.
+He also taught at the London College of Music and was president of the University of Birmingham Music Society.
 He died in Nottingham in 1999.